akhilmallepally/featured-developers/RFP.md

 ## Project Charter:
 This is the project charter for Featured Developer.
 This application will be developed as a progressive web application.
 ## Project Purpose:
-Its a web application comprise of 28 students enrolled for Graduate Direct project under Dr. Denise Case, it Determines a level of student attainments, their goals, cheers and wishes from their colleagues and instructors, this invigorate a student to achieve heights.As well as, it helps students to know acheivements of other students enrolled in their class and also get familiar with each other.This engross users to accustom.
+Its a web application comprise of 28 students enrolled for Graduate Direct project under Dr. Denise Case and it displays the picture along with details of one random student on the home screen everyday.
+It Determines the level of student attainments, their goals, cheers and wishes from their colleagues and instructors, this invigorate a student to achieve heights.As well as, it helps students to know acheivements of other students enrolled in their class and get familiar with each other.This engross users to accustom.
 ## Team Members:
  [Amulya Baddam](https://github.com/amulyareddybaddam)
  [Kushal Satya Durgaji Katari](https://github.com/kushalkatari)